Postal address verification: Providers

-The USPS offers address verification directly on their website.
+The USPS offers address verification directly on its website.
 Addresses are processed one at a time by typing the address into the provided fields.
-The USPS also licenses their services to third-party companies that provide the CASS certification in bulk.
+The USPS also licenses its services to third-party companies that provide the CASS certification in bulk.
 These third-party providers typically allow processing of address lists in CSV or Excel format.
 They may also provide an API allowing the use of address verification services from within a program or website.

 In the UK, the Royal Mail provides address verification directly on their site and also licence their data to third-party providers to allow address checking services to be provided to organizations wishing to capture accurate addresses in their ecommerce checkout and online forms.
+Unlike the US system, the PAF is not geospatially hierarchical; it specifies the hierarchy of post sorting offices.
+The PAF does not mandate a ‘street’ but can include a subordinate sorting office name; these typically occur in rural areas.
+There is a separate National Address Gazetteer that incorporates the hierarchy of geospatial location data for all buildings in England and Wales (Place Name Gazetteer for Scotland).
+The PAF should be used to locate a person (to send a bill), and the Gazetteer when locating a property (using a satnav).
+Further information can be solicited from British Standard 7666.